TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new action AIMOVETOSOUND will tell the entity to move the most recent sound that has been played within it's hearing range (sounds include: footsteps,reloading,gunshots etc)
+ * Added new condition AIHEARDSOUND=x will return true if a sound was heard within the entities hearing range (sounds include: footsteps,reloading,gunshots etc)
  * Added flag to SETUP.INI to control whether the AI debug guidelines show or not
  * Fixed issue causing universe object culler to fail when camera one created
  * Added 'depth' technique to new set of PS_2_0 shaders and redirected to those (newblosser flag)